Notice of Pre-AIA or AIA Status

 providing, to one or more users, a first indication of the first recommendation, a notification is provided to a user (P 0017) or an administrator that a permission has been selected for deactivation (P 0073) a user may be presented with a notification to approve or reject a suspension (P 0105) and a decision may be made prior to suspension of a permission (P 0107);

-determining, based on a speculative execution of the machine learning model, a first condition that, when attributed to the identity, causes changing of the first recommendation to a second recommendation relating to the allocation of the first permission to the identity, wherein the second recommendation differs from the first recommendation, the threshold period of time may be determined based on historical statistical and/or patterns of access (P 0016) a criteria is evaluated to determine if the permission is maintained or suspended (P 0088),
+determining, based on a speculative execution of the machine learning model, the speculative execution comprising automatically executing the machine learning model … to output a recommendation, a first condition … that, when attributed to the identity, causes changing of the recommendation from the first recommendation to a second recommendation relating to the allocation of the first permission to the identity, wherein the second recommendation differs from the first recommendation, the threshold period of time may be determined based on historical statistical and/or patterns of access (P 0016) determining that one or more permissions should be suspended or maintained using weights determined using machine learning analysis of the available information associated with applications and permissions in the e-commerce platform (P 0068) a criteria is evaluated to determine if the permission is maintained or suspended (P 0088) a user may be presented with a notification to approve or reject a suspension (P 0105) each determination may be associated with a score and that total score may be compared with a threshold utilizing a machine learning algorithm to determine such weighting and/or thresholds based on historical data (P 0107),

-wherein the speculative execution comprises an evaluation that is made based on the first condition, wherein the first condition is attributed to the identity as occurring in a future time period after the evaluation is made, if an application is expected to access an API within 24 hours of a new order transaction, but the site is not busy and may not see an order transaction for 90 days, the event-based threshold ensures that the application's permission is not suspended after, for example, more than 30 days passes between accesses (even though the application would access the API within 24 hours of each new order transaction) (P 0070) an application that facilitates preparation of annual tax information may be expected to access an interface only once a year and may be associated with a 13 month threshold whereas an application that analyzes customer details to detect fraud may be expected to access data every day and/or access data within a period of time from a last transaction and will be associated with a threshold of one day or a threshold that is equal the time since a last transaction plus one day (P 0102).
+wherein the first condition is attributed to the identity as occurring in a future time period, if an application is expected to access an API within 24 hours of a new order transaction, but the site is not busy and may not see an order transaction for 90 days, the event-based threshold ensures that the application's permission is not suspended after, for example, more than 30 days passes between accesses (even though the application would access the API within 24 hours of each new order transaction) (P 0070) an application that facilitates preparation of annual tax information may be expected to access an interface only once a year and may be associated with a 13 month threshold whereas an application that analyzes customer details to detect fraud may be expected to access data every day and/or access data within a period of time from a last transaction and will be associated with a threshold of one day or a threshold that is equal the time since a last transaction plus one day (P 0102).
 It is clear that an expected (future) behavior of an application is determined and a condition is set based on the expected behavior.

 Claim(s) 6 canceled.